FusRoman/fink-mm/README.md

 * Download the default config file from GitHub:fink_grb/conf/fink_grb.conf and move it in a custom location Update your configuration file with your custom parameters.
 Please note that the configuration file's paths must not end with a '/'.
+* Once Fink_GRB has been installed via pip, the command `fink_grb` become available.
+Type `fink_grb --help` to see the help message and show what you can do with Fink_GRB.

 ### Setup the Fink_GRB daemons
 * Start listening to GCN